algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 - **Job Search**

   - Job seekers can search for jobs based on various filters such as location, industry, and job type.
-  - Companies can search for potential candidates based on softskills and compatibility score.
+  - Companies can search for potential candidates based on soft skills and compatibility scores.

 - **Multiple Language Support**

-  - The application should be able to be run in French and in English following.
+  - The applications should be able to be run in French and English following.

 - **Notifications**